Skip to main content

 Use the compute vms <stop|start|reset> command to change the state of an already existing VM.

-The compute vms update <name> command to make updates to the Infiniband partition, commitment period, or type of a VM, using the --ib-partition-id, --commitment-period, or --type flags, respectively.
+Use the compute vms update <name> command to make updates to the Infiniband partition, VM type, or public IP type via the --ib-partition-id, --type, or --public-ip-type flags, respectively.

 Updating state from within the VM

-You can use standard unix commands like shutdown and restart to change the state of a running VM.
+You can use standard unix commands like shutdown and reboot to change the state of a running VM.
 If you run shutdown, the VM will shut down and transition to the Stopped state.
-If you run restart, the VM will reboot and will remain unreachable until it has fully restarted; however, the state will still be shown as Running throughout the restart.
+If you run reboot, the VM will reboot and will remain unreachable until it has fully restarted; however, the state will still be shown as Running throughout the restart.

 Deleting a VM